 Excellent problem-solving skills

-Able to travel domestically and internationally if required
+Able to travel domestically and internationally as required

 Able to work (paid) overtime

-Able to work in the US without sponsorship now or any time or in the future
+Able to work in the US without sponsorship now or any time in the future